 The ideal ramp type for you will depend on a variety of different factors, which include: the height of the threshold or number of steps you are trying to overcome, the type of mobility aid you use, your physical skills, whether you rent or own your place, your budget, and your aesthetic preferences.
-A summary of the different aspects to take into considerations when choosing a ramp for your home, along with an overview of the ramp types available can be found below.

 What is Considered a Ramp?